 After processing, remove jars to a dry towel on countertop away from drafts.
 Leave 1 to 2 inches of space between jars to allow for even cooling.
 Do not retighten bands.
 Do not invert jars or cover with a cloth.
-Allow jars to cool naturally.
 Check seals no earlier than 12 hours, but no later than 24 hours.

 Bubbles often appear in the jar after removal from the canner because food is still boiling in the jar.
 Ordinarily bubbles do not appear once the product has been allowed to thoroughly cool.